kgulzina/CC-Research/README.md

 - Collect the simulated data from STRIPS-1
 - Sensitivity analysis using paper of Prof. Morris
-- Try Tempering method suggested by Prof. Niemi
-- Decide on the optimal sample size
 - Try Prof. Morris's approach: use basis functions, dlm R-package, "Dynamic Linear Models with R" on Time Series.
 Choose optimal q = number of harmonics, where harmonics come in pairs.
 So you will have 2q number of parameters to estimate instead of 365.
 Book pages: {102, 103, 108}
+- Trying to run code on smaster